English English Español Español العربية العربية

 Yes.
 As part of repairs to an existing deck, you can replace boards, railings, etc. Composite decking is an eligible material.

-Does my application become ineligible if repairing my driveway requires a contractor to dig up and replace segments?
-(2.28.23)
+Does my application become ineligible if repairing my driveway requires digging up and replace segments?
+(2.28.23 - clarification 4.13.23)

 If my lease or deed is in my spouse’s name, do I need to provide any additional documentation?
 (1.23.23)